History of the United States men's national soccer team: 2018 FIFA World Cup qualification

-On November 13, 2015, the United States played their first 2018 FIFA World Cup qualification match against Saint Vincent and the Grenadines in the CONCACAF Fourth Round, whom they beat 6–1.
+On November 13, 2015, the United States played their first 2018 FIFA World Cup qualification match against Saint Vincent and the Grenadines in the CONCACAF fourth round, whom they beat 6–1.
 Four days later, they got a 0–0 draw with Trinidad and Tobago.
 Six months after that in March 2016, the United States would suffer a 2–0 loss to Guatemala, but win the return leg 4 days later, with a 4–0 win at Mapfre Stadium.
-They would win their remaining two matches, and qualify for the CONCACAF Fifth Round, at the top of their group stage, with Trinidad and Tobago finishing second.
-Their qualification campaign in the Fifth Round started shaky, with consecutive losses to Mexico and Costa Rica.
+They would win their remaining two matches, and qualify for the CONCACAF fifth round, at the top of their group stage, with Trinidad and Tobago finishing second.
+Their qualification campaign in the Fifth round started shaky, with consecutive losses to Mexico and Costa Rica.
+After the Costa Rica loss, head coach Jurgen Klinsmann was fired and was replaced by former head coach of the national team, Bruce Arena.
 They wouldn't earn their first win until March 2017, with a 6–0 win against Honduras.
 Four days later, they got a 1–1 draw with Panama, when the U.S. conceded Panama's equalizer in the 43rd minute.
-Klinsmann was fired by the USSF on 21 November 2016 and replaced by LA Galaxy manager Bruce Arena.
 The US would earn only 5 points in their next 4 games, before they defeated Panama 4–0 at Exploria Stadium in Orlando, Florida.
 They needed at least a draw in their final match against Trinidad and Tobago, to automatically qualify for the 2018 FIFA World Cup finals, but a shocking 2–1 win for the Soca Warriors ended America's streak of competing in every World Cup since 1990.
+Bruce Arena resigned as head coach soon after the match and many players announced their retirement from the national team.

 2019 Gold Cup

 The United States came into the 2019 Gold Cup as the defending champions looking for back to back victories.
 They won all 3 group stage matches with a 4–0 win over Guyana, a 6–0 win over Trinidad and Tobago, and a 1–0 win over Panama.
-They beat Curaçao 1–0 in the Quarter-finals and Jamaica 3–1 in the Semis to move on to a final matchup with Mexico.
+They beat Curaçao 1–0 in the quarterfinals and Jamaica 3–1 in the semifinals to move on to a final matchup with Mexico.
 The final was scoreless through 72 minutes but a 73rd-minute goal by Jonathan dos Santos secured a 1–0 win for Mexico.